-Vertigo gives you the sense of being off balance.
+Vertigo is not a disease, but a symptom.
+It refers to the sensation that the environment around or the patient him/herself is moving.
 If you often feel like the world around you is literally spinning, contact otolaryngologist and neurotologist Ricardo Cristobal, MD, PhD, FACS, at Texas Ear Clinic in Fort Worth, Texas.
 The practice has the expertise and state of the art equipment to perform vestibular testing to help determine the root cause of these dizzy spells and provide treatment to help you find relief.
 Call the office today or use the online tool to schedule your visit.

 People describe vertigo as a feeling of spinning, swaying, tilting, or feeling unbalanced.
 Along with these sensations, you may experience: